 Residents Maintain Autonomy

-In Church Home Rehabilitation and Healthcare, 16.65% Percentage of Patients
+In Church Home Rehabilitation and Healthcare, 20.42% of Patients

-This is the percentage of residents that required additional assistance with activities of daily living over time.
+Measures the percent of long-term stay residents that needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and eating.

 Ability to Keep Residents Mobile

-In Church Home Rehabilitation and Healthcare, 20.73% Percentage of Residents
+In Church Home Rehabilitation and Healthcare, 23.16% of Residents

 Short-term Care: Rehospitalizations

-In Church Home Rehabilitation and Healthcare, 20.73 Percentage of Residents Rehospitalized
+In Church Home Rehabilitation and Healthcare, 23.16% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Church Home Rehabilitation and Healthcare, 11.5 Percentage of Patients
+In Church Home Rehabilitation and Healthcare, 5.24% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Church Home Rehabilitation and Healthcare, 69.89% Percentage of Resident
+In Church Home Rehabilitation and Healthcare, 86.15% of Resident

 - Perry HospitalAcute Care Hospitals 4.83 miles away1120 Morningside Dr Perry Georgia 31069Voluntary non-profit - Private(478) 987-3600